-The gig economy has been blossoming for some time.
-Uber, Airbnb, petsitters, freelance writers (I think we hire those folks actually), etc. It’s become one of the popular choices of employment for a new generation of workers.
+The gig economy is booming.
+Uber, Airbnb, pet sitters, freelance writers (I think we hire those folks actually), etc. It’s become one of the popular choices of employment for a new generation of workers.
 We can see the allure.
 You work when you want, for as many hours as you want.
 Sounds great; but is the gig economy a good thing for the overall job market?
 Is it good for the workers?
 Is it good for the economy?

 Essentially, gig economy workers are freelance workers.
-They independently sign up with an employer and each can decided to separate when it suits them.
+They independently sign up with an employer and each can decide to separate when it suits them.
 No two week notice necessary.
 Just leave.
-That’s appealing to a generation that values their freedom and views the typical workweek with a side eyed, suspicious glance.
+That’s appealing to a generation that values their freedom, and views the typical workweek with a side eyed, suspicious glance.

 Who really wins in the gig economy?
 And make no mistake, there are definitely winners and losers here.
 Today, we have a clip that features interviews with gig economy workers and a labor organizer.
 They discuss the pros and cons of being a gig economy worker.
 It’s a fascinating glimpse at a whole different approach to work.